Hannibal046/nanoRWKV/README.md

 > The [nanoGPT](https://github.com/karpathy/nanoGPT)-style implementation of [RWKV Language Model](https://www.rwkv.com) - a RNN with GPT-level LLM performance.

 This is a rewrite of [RWKV-v4neo](https://github.com/BlinkDL/RWKV-LM/tree/main/RWKV-v4neo) and [HuggingFace Implementation](https://github.com/huggingface/transformers/blob/main/src/transformers/models/rwkv/modeling_rwkv.py) that aims to create a clean code base of RWKV for head-to-head comparison with GPT-series, while keeping in line with the simplicity and practicality of nanoGPT.
-So it could be used to train a GPT or RWKV model in this single repository.
+This single repository can be utilized for training both GPT and RWKV models.

-It is still an active project and we are training a RWKV model (130M) with similar size to GPT-2 (124M) on OpenWebText dataset on a single 8*V100 32GB node.
-To keep track of the **ongoing** experiments, please see this [wandb project](https://wandb.ai/hannibal046/nanoRWKV?workspace=user-hannibal046).
+As an active project, we are currently training a RWKV model (130M) comparable in size to GPT-2 (124M) using the OpenWebText dataset on a single 8*V100 32GB node.
+To follow the progress of **ongoing** experiments, please refer to this [wandb project](https://wandb.ai/hannibal046/nanoRWKV?workspace=user-hannibal046).

 ![nanoGPT](assets/current_loss.png)